ua-gist-open-source/qgis-hurricane/README.md

  - **Wind Speed Probabilities** Select the appropriate year at right.
 This gives a full list of wind speed probabilities for the whole year so hone in on the date you need to match the advisory and download the zip file.
 Download and extract the zip file.
 You will see files assoihated with 3 shapefiles for the 34-kt, 50-kt and 64-kt wind speed probabilities.
 You will only use the 64-kt wind speed probability, which will be named something like `2020082500_wsp64knt120hr_5km`where the first 10 characters are date/time in the form of `YYYYMMDDHH`, then the second part is `wsp64kt`to indicate 64-knot forecast and the final part is the forecast period (`120 hr`) and spatial resolution (`5km`).

-Data for this project is available in this repository on `D2L`.
+Ancilliary data for this project is available in this repository on `D2L`.
 When you unzip the `data.zip` file you will find spatial data related to political boundaries and oceans.

 - US States - `data/states/cb_2017_us_state_5m.shp`
 - World Countries - `data/countries/ne_50m_admin_0_countries.shp`